mru00/crane_gps_watch/README.md

 description of the expected output.

-I can only test 32bit executables.
+I can only test 32bit executables, but users built and run successfully on 64bit.
 If you have issues on 64bit systems, please report them.

 Installation:
 -------------